damienbiabiany/facebook-clone/README.md

 https://www.npmjs.com/package/next-auth

-Why use  NextAuth.js for the project ?
+## Why use  NextAuth.js for the project ?
-The Introduction part of the NextAuth.js documentation explains very well all the advantages.
+> The Introduction part of the NextAuth.js documentation explains very well all the advantages.
 (https://next-auth.js.org/getting-started/introduction)

-Installing and  setup:
+## Installing and setup NextAuth.js:
     yarn add next-auth

     or
     npm install --save next-auth

-Session Provider
+## Session Provider
 Client API | NextAuth.js

 Code snippet use in the project:

-—-- tailwind scrollbar hide  —-
+## tailwind scrollbar hide:
-Current version of tailwind scrollbar hide for the project: ^1.1.7
+> Current version of tailwind scrollbar hide for the project:
+^1.1.7

-Documentation:
+## Documentation:
 https://www.npmjs.com/package/tailwind-scrollbar-hide

-Why use tailwind scrollbar hide for the project ?
+> Why use tailwind scrollbar hide for the project ?
 This is a tailwindcss plugin to hide the scrollbar that is highly rated and very well maintained.

-Installing and  setup:
+## Installing and setup:
-# Using npm
+*Using npm:*
     npm install tailwind-scrollbar-hide

-# Using Yarn
+*Using Yarn:*
     yarn add tailwind-scrollbar-hide

 Inside the tailwind.config.js file: insert the line
   plugins: [require("tailwind-scrollbar-hide")],

-—--- Font awesome —
+## Font awesome packages:

 Current versions of Font awesome modules for the project:
-"@fortawesome/fontawesome-svg-core":"^6.1.1",
+> "@fortawesome/fontawesome-svg-core":"^6.1.1",
 "@fortawesome/free-solid-svg-icons": "^6.1.1",
 "@fortawesome/react-fontawesome": "^0.1.18",

-Documentation:
+## Documentation:
 https://fontawesome.com/
 https://www.kindacode.com/article/how-to-use-font-awesome-icons-in-next-js/

-Why use Font awesome for the project ?
+## Why use Font awesome for the project ?
-Font Awesome is the icon library and toolkit of the Internet widely used by developers and designers around the world.
+> Font Awesome is the icon library and toolkit of the Internet widely used by developers and designers around the world.

-Installing and  setup:
+## Installing and setup fontawesome:

   npm install @fortawesome/fontawesome-svg-core @fortawesome/free-solid-svg-icons @fortawesome/react-fontawesome

   OR

   yarn add @fortawesome/fontawesome-svg-core @fortawesome/free-solid-svg-icons @fortawesome/react-fontawesome

-Code snippet use in the project:

  — Heroicons —